present futures: Healing & Self-Preservation as Resistance

 Present Futures: Healing and Self-Preservation as Resistance shares the work of Damali Abrams the Glitter Priestess, Curtis Bryant, Joseph A. Cuillier III, Dominique Hunter, Llucy Llong, Tsedaye Makonnen and Wi-Moto Nyoka, artists whose practices center on liberating the Black imaginary and challenging dominant narratives around the Black experience.
-Present Futures: Healing and Self-Preservation as Resistance is presented in two parts: a group exhibition at Gnarly Vines (350 Myrtle Avenue) and a one-night performance and time-based art series at Pratt Institute.
+Presented in two parts: a group exhibition at Gnarly Vines and a one-night performance and time-based art series at Pratt Institute.

 The exhibition at Gnarly Vines considers self-preservation through three distinct lenses—joy, honor, and conviction—examining the variety of ways we can protect ourselves and commemorate our stories.
 Informed by Afrofuturism and Afro-Caribbean syncretic religions, Damali Abrams the Glitter Priestess constructs ornate collages of fantasy and myth that reject tragedy as the sole, dominant narrative of the Black experience.
 While Joseph A. Cuillier III’s text-based public installations and publications juxtapose the poetics of radical Black political thought with imagery that explores pragmatic applications for abstraction.
 Dominique Hunter employs and exaggerates popular advertising techniques in her collages to critique the manner in which the female body is idealized, objectified, and consumed.
 Abrams, Cuillier, and Hunter contend with representation of the black body in images and language, and through experimental collage techniques they take back control of imposed mainstream narratives.